A loop is a fundamental programming concept that repeats a block of code multiple times. In C#, there are several types of loops:

 3. Which loop guarantees that the loop will run at least once?

-5. What will the following `for` loop output?
+5. What will the following for

 for (int i = 0; i < 3; i++) { Console.WriteLine(i); }